 3) Participation: Percentage of bagh households participating in public bagh meetings:

-Since the project reached its mid-term, the MOF intends to undertake a review of the progress towards the intended results of the project, with a view to informing further areas for improvement and acceleration in the remaining years of the Project implementation.
-Therefore, the MTR report will be an important document to serve as a reference and guide the further actions of MoF/SLP3 team and the project stakeholders.
+Since the project reached its final years, the MOF intends to undertake a review of the progress towards the intended results of the project by conducting the end-line survey, which will focus on the project impact in the line with the PDO Indicators and overall achievement of the project.
+The End-line Survey report will be an important document to serve as a reference and guide the further actions of MOF, SLP-3 team, and the project stakeholders.

-The main purpose of the Mid Term Review (MTR) is to evaluate the performance of the SLP3 against the desired results as articulated in its Results Framework.
+The objective of the End-line Survey is to evaluate the performance of the SLP-3 against the desired results and achievement as articulated in its Results Framework.

-3. Identify key success stories, emerging good practices and lessons learnt through the implementation of SLP3 to date and develop recommendations for the further refinement of programme.
+d.
+Good practices and lessons learnt: Identify key success stories, emerging good practices and lessons learnt through the implementation of SLP-3 to date and develop recommendations for the further sustainability of programme.

-The MTR must follow the baseline methodology and process and ensure comparability to the baseline survey, although a reduced scope might be applied for the mid-term review, depending on the methodological approach that will be defined in the mid-term inception report.
-Two main surveys to be carried out under the MTR are as follows:
+The End-line Survey must follow the baseline and midterm review survey methodology and process and ensure comparability to the baseline survey, although a reduced scope might be applied for the End-line Survey review, depending on the methodological approach that will be defined in the End-line survey inception report.
+Following surveys to be carried out under the End-line Survey are as follows: